A person in a hat and a woman in a wheelchair are outdoors in a wooded area, smiling and engaging in a conversation.

 Megan Black, OTR/L (she/her)

-I completed my Master of Occupational Therapy (MOT) at University of Washington and my Nature-Based Expressive Arts Practitioner Certification is currently in progress.
-My eclectic approach includes expressive, somatic & nature therapy modalities, nervous system education, and cognitive skills training.
-With a background in mental health and job coaching with people with developmental disabilities and neurodivergent clients, I have experience with neurodiversity-affirming support to help clients attain their goals and dreams.
-My aim is to empower clients to engage meaningfully in their everyday life with ease, confidence, and authenticity.
+I completed my Master of Occupational Therapy (MOT) at University of Washington and my Nature-Based Expressive Arts Practitioner Certification is currently in progress with the Expressive Arts Therapy Institute.
+My eclectic approach includes expressive and somatic modalities, nervous system education, and cognitive skills training.
+With a background in mental health and job coaching with people with developmental disabilities and neurodivergent clients, I have experience with neurodiversity-affirming support to help participants attain their goals and dreams.
+My aim is to empower participants to engage meaningfully in their everyday life with ease, confidence, and authenticity.

 About me